 To establish the area where your services are much needed, you need to do extensive research.

-Remember, courier services take various forms, and you need to figure out the area you can make the most out of.
+Remember, courier services take various forms, and you need to figure out the area you can make the most out of, especially as a small courier business.

 Through the research, you’ll also understand how the competition in your area shapes out.
 Then, you can set realistic expectations and lay strategies to cope with this competition.